Rosiak/esphome-tesla-ble/README.md

 # ESPHome Tesla BLE

 This project lets you use an ESP32 device to manage charging a Tesla vehicle over BLE.
 It is a fork of the [yoziru/esphome-tesla-ble](http://github.com/yoziru/esphome-tesla-ble) and the [yoziru/tesla-ble](http://github.com/yoziru/tesla-ble) library.
-Tested with M5Stack NanoC6 and Tesla firmwares 2025.14.1.

 | Controls | Sensors | Diagnostic |
 | - | - | - |